Qayamat Ki Raat

-Qayamat Ki Raat (English: Night of Doom) is an Indian supernatural drama television series aired on Star Plus.
+Qayamat Ki Raat (English: The Night of Doom) is an Indian supernatural drama television series that aired on Star Plus.
 It premiered on 23 June 2018.
-The series was co-produced by Ekta Kapoor and Shobha Kapoor under Balaji Telefilms.
+The series was co-produced by Ekta Kapoor and Shobha Kapoor under their banner Balaji Telefilms.
 The show stars Karishma Tanna, Vivek Dahiya, Nirbhay Wadhwa, Saurish Singh Athwal and Madhurima Tuli.

 Plot

 Set in the year of 1993, the story begins with a newly wedded couple, Suhasini and Mahendar going to a Ram temple at Ramnamgarh to hand over Suhasini's wedding chain to the idol of Lord Rama and receive the deity's blessings.
 The train stops at the station and Mahendar's loyal driver Birju comes to fetch them and to drive them till the temple.
 Not realising that Birju is possessed, they follow him.
 Suhasini and Mahendar enter the temple when suddenly, Mahendar recalls that they have forgotten the wedding chain in the car so Mahendar goes to fetch it, asking Suhasini to stay here.
 Meanwhile, Suhasini witnesses strange eerie occurrences in the temple premises while exploring the region which includes absence of a bell as well as any idol of Lord Rama inside the temple and passing of a cat out of nowhere.
 She trips off a door and falls down the stairs that lead into the temple's basement that happens to be a Tantrik named Kalasur's lair.
 As soon as Kalasur sees her, he gladly welcomes her inside and offers to spend the night with her and make love.
 This frightens Suhasini and she yells for help.
 This is followed by a struggle by Suhasini to escape the Tantrik's clutches and a duel between him and her husband Mahendar.
 Suhasini runs away screaming for help.
 While fighting with the Tantrik, Mahendar loses consciousness and Kalasur shape-shifts into Mahendar's form.